About the Center

 Corcoran Jennison earned a national reputation by transforming a Boston neighborhood now known as Harbor Point from a crime-ridden housing project into a safe, vibrant mixed-income community that the residents are proud to call home.
 Joe blazed the trail for mixed-income developments by helping to enact state legislation, chairing the real estate registration board, and founding a nonprofit to revitalize distressed urban neighborhoods.
 "People don't grow up in poverty," he says, "they grow up in neighborhoods."

-Joe has always been a great friend to Boston College, guiding the school's physical growth, serving as a trustee, and teaching a course in real estate development.
+Joe was a great friend to Boston College, guiding the school's physical growth, serving as a trustee, and teaching a course in real estate development.
 With the center, many more can follow his path, blending a lucrative profession with a passion for giving back and energizing renewal in American cities.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.